Arch/spring-apiwidgets/README.md

 ```
 The `result` is the `@RestController` action method raw returned business domain.

-- [x] Global Handling Exceptions, all exceptions be thrown by RESTful API will be converted to `ApiResult` as described earlier.
+- [x] Global Handling Exceptions, all exceptions be thrown by RESTful API will be converted to `ApiResult<T>` as described earlier.
 By using this, **apiwidgets** using/providing following standard `status code`:

 | statusCode |  status code desc                        |
 |:-----------|:-----------------------------------------|